 How much is a campervan in New Zealand?
 This will depend on how long you’re travelling for and the distance you want to cover.
 For example, you might want to hire the campervan for 3 weeks and drive from North to South Island.
 This will cost around $800NZD depending on the season, which is not a bad price.

 So now I am giving you the best of my New Zealand campervan itinerary so you can have an amazing adventure.
-This is the list of my favourite places to stay on the New Zealand campervan tips post.
+This is the list of my favourite places to stay in the New Zealand campervan tips post.

 The fox glacier is an awesome place to visit.
-You can visit this epic glacier and grab some really cool photos.
+You can visit this epic glacier and grab some cool photos.
 You have two options to see the fox glacier; #1 You can either do the fox glacier scenic 45-minute walk.
-You don’t get to actually stand on the glacier.
+You don’t get to stand on the glacier.
 The other option is the fox glacier tour. #2 This is a paid guided tour on the fox glacier.
-We actually just did the free walk, because we had other paid tours on our New Zealand campervan itinerary.
+We just did the free walk, because we had other paid tours on our New Zealand campervan itinerary.
 Check out the Fox Glacier attraction

 This was my favourite place to visit in New Zealand.
 That’s why it certainly earns its place on the New Zealand campervan tips for you.
 There is plenty to do in this super-cool place.
 There’s free and paid activities to do in Queenstown.
 And there’s such a mega atmosphere in Queenstown.
 You will find travellers from around the world working here and there is plenty of job opportunities if that’s something you’re looking for.
 You can check out activities in Queenstown like the bungee jumping, cable car and I-fly.
 There’s plenty to do on a rainy day in Queenstown.
 Check out Queenstown

 you will most likely heard about the Milford Sound cruise tour.
 This is one of the most epic things to do in New Zealand’s South Island.
-You will take a 2 hour cruise through the stunning Fiord of Milford Sound.
+You will take a 2-hour cruise through the stunning Fiord of Milford Sound.
 You can visit Milford Sound from Ta Anau and enjoy this amazing activity in New Zealand.
-Also you can do the Milford Sound overnight cruise and get a true feel what it’s like to wake up in Milford Sound.
+Also, you can do the Milford Sound overnight cruise and get a true feel what it’s like to wake up in Milford Sound.
 Check out the Milford Sound cruise experience

 This is a cool place to visit for your campervan itinerary.
 You can check out some of the best walks in Christchurch or grab some bargains at the shopping here.
 The shopping mall, restaurants and bars in Christchurch are a great place to spend a day or two.
 We did 2 nights in Christchurch and spent that time exploring the city.
-You should check out the history of the earthquakes that hit New Zealand not to long back.
+You should check out the history of the earthquakes that hit New Zealand, not to long back.

 Amazing place to visit!
 You need this on your New Zealand campervan itinerary.
 Why?
 This is the number one swim with dolphins tour in New Zealand.
 You can do the dolphin encounter Kaikoura or whale encounter whilst you’re there.
 Swimming with dolphins has got to be one of the best things I did in New Zealand.
 It was crazy.
-Kaikoura is also a great costal town with quirky coffee shops and bars.
+Kaikoura is also a great coastal town with quirky coffee shops and bars.
 You can also check out the whales and seals around the coast in Kaikoura.